shashanks20/Feedback_Management_System/README.md

 ## Technologies Used

-- **Ethereum Blockchain**: To store feedback in a secure and transparent manner.
 - **Solidity**: Smart contract development for handling feedback data.
 - **Alchemy & MetaMask**: For blockchain interaction.
 - **Unichain Sepolia Testnet**: A blockchain network used to test the application before deploying it to the main network.